xyberii4/inverter2influx/README.md

 # inverter2influx
-Reads data from Growatt and Solis inverters, processes it, and pushes it to InfluxDB using Telegraf and Starlark.
+Reads data from Growatt and Huawei inverters, processes it, and pushes it to InfluxDB using Telegraf.
+Implements a captive portal from scratch using wpa_supplicant, dhcpcd, dnsmasq, nginx and Flask.
+Tested on RPI 3A+, Debian Bullseye.